SherylHohman/CarND-P2-Traffic-Sign-Classifier/WRITEUP.md

 Test Accuracy = 0.940
 ```
 ![alt text][img]
-(**TODO**)
-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-(**TODO**)
-* Which parameters were tuned?
-How were they adjusted and why?

 Training Dataset statistics, and charts are located in the ./training_stats directory
  The first two models that I saved data on, I will not discuss here.
 They are saved under the names "training_stats_170325" (png and txt), and "training_stats_170326-02_perchannel_mean" (png and txt) in the training_stats directory.